sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 ## Dress Code

-All employees employees should be allowed to wear clothing that matches their gender identity and gender expression.
+All employees should be allowed to wear clothing that matches their gender identity and gender expression.

 ### Questions

 - What is your dress code?
 Are all parts of the dress code necessary for employees to perform their job functions?
-- If you have a gender specific dress code, is it possible for you to make it gender neutral?
+- If you have a gender-specific dress code, is it possible for you to make it gender neutral?

 ## Employee Privacy